 Sawyer Fine Arts Center (1959)

 The Sawyer Fine Arts Center was named in honor of Dr. H. Leslie Sawyer, who served as headmaster of Colby Academy from 1922 to 1928 and as first president of the college from 1928 until his retirement in 1955.
 The center includes classrooms and spaces for performing art programs.
-The center also houses the Marian Graves Mugar Gallery, the Everett and Ruth Woodman Dance Studio, the Sawyer Theatre and stagecraft shop and offices for the faculty of the School of Arts & Sciences.
+The center also houses the Marian Graves Mugar Gallery, the Everett and Ruth Woodman Dance Studio, the Sawyer Theatre and stagecraft shop.
+It also holds a student game room and a function space known as The Curb.

 Susan Colgate Cleveland Library/Learning Center (1985)

 The library is named for Susan Colgate Cleveland, a longtime trustee and benefactor for the college and granddaughter of the college’s first teacher.
 The award-winning design was created using two pre-Civil War barns.
-The five-level structure houses the college library and archives, as well as, the Student Learning Collaborative and Access Resources.
-The library provides print and electronic resources, including full-text databases, books, periodicals, videotapes, DVDs and compact discs.
+The five-level structure houses the college library and archives, as well as the Student Learning Collaborative and Access Resources.
+The library provides print and electronic resources, including full-text databases, books, periodicals and audio/visual resources.
 With its spectacular view of the surrounding mountains, the library is a perfect place for quiet contemplation, reading and research.
-Wireless network and Internet access is available in two computer areas with numerous PCs and a computer classroom.
-The Colby-Sawyer Testing Center is located in this building as well and offers more than 200 state and national assessment examinations, as well as professional certification and licensure exams.

 Sustainable Classroom (2013)